Tiamarth/isabella-vivaldi/vivaldi-css.md

 - **no top gradient** By default, Vivaldi draws a gradient behind the tabs if various criteria are met by the currently applied theme.
 In particular if the accent is dark and applied to the window.
 Isabella removes the gradient.
 - **completely adaptable** Don't like the colours Isabella uses?
 Simply don't use them!
 If you just want the interface improvements, the css will adapt smoothly into any theme you apply in Vivaldi's settings.
 - **make Vivaldi respect your system theme** Isabella integrates with the Isabella gtk theme, or with Adwaita, by forcing Vivaldi to use those window buttons instead.
+- **no addressfield overlay** Default Vivaldi contains an element in the addressfield (where the url goes) that overlays everything in the input area.
+This results in an inconsistent color display in the addressfield, as the overlay is an entirely different color and just slightly transparent.
+Isabella removes the overlay entirely, so that the color isn't changed.
+- **more frequent use of highlight** Default Vivaldi barely uses your highlight color.
+Isabella uses it in various more places, especially on buttons and links.

 ## Installation
 Download the [latest vivaldi zip](https://github.com/Tiamarth/Isabella/releases/download/04%2F14%2F19/vivaldi.zip) from the [releases tab](https://github.com/Tiamarth/Isabella/releases/) of the repo, and put `isabella.css`, `isabella-window-buttons.css` and the "isabella" folder in `resources/vivaldi/style` in your Vivaldi install directory, then edit the `<head>` of `resources/vivaldi/browser.html` with a reference to `isabella.css`.